bemasc/svcb-dane/draft-ietf-dnsop-svcb-dane.md

 If the initial TLSA base domain is the start of a secure CNAME chain, clients MUST first try to use the end of the chain as the TLSA base domain, with fallback to the initial base domain, as described in {{Section 7 of RFC7671}}.
 However, domain owners SHOULD NOT place a CNAME record on a SVCB TargetName, as this arrangement is unusual, inefficient, and at risk for deprecation in a future revision.

-If any TLSA QNAME is aliased by a CNAME, clients MUST follow the TLSA CNAME to complete the resolution of the TLSA record.
+If any TLSA QNAME is aliased by a CNAME, clients MUST follow the TLSA CNAME to complete the resolution of the TLSA records.
 (This does not alter the TLSA base domain.)

 If a TLSA RRSet is securely resolved, the client MUST set the SNI to the TLSA base domain of the RRSet.
 In usage modes other than DANE-EE(3), the client MUST validate that the certificate covers this base domain, and MUST NOT require it to cover any other domain.